The world stands upon three things: Torah, Worship and Loving Deeds….Pirke Avot 1:2

 Erev Shabbat Services

-Following all of our worship services we have a delicious oneg (cookies, fruit and sweets to bring in Shabbes joy)!
+Following all of our worship services we have a delicious Oneg (cookies, fruit and sweets to bring in Shabbat joy)!

 Sponsoring a Nosh or Oneg

-NVHC Sisterhood is promoting the sponsorship of a Nosh (gadol or katan) or an Oneg to honor someone or share your joy on a special occasion – birthday, anniversary, birth of a new baby, a son or daughter leaving for college, marriage, etc. Please contact Carolyn Wesoky at email@example.com if you are able to support the community in this way.
+NVHC Sisterhood is promoting the sponsorship of an Oneg to honor someone or share your joy on a special occasion – birthday, anniversary, birth of a new baby, a son or daughter leaving for college, marriage, etc. Please contact Carolyn Wesoky at email@example.com if you are desire to celebrate and support our community in this way.

 The Torah is a vast collection of stories, commandments, ritual practices, and ethical standards.
 It is meant to be studied and understood not only to connect us to our ancestors and traditions, but to guide us toward an ethical and spiritual life.
 Torah means learning.
 For many of us, understanding Torah is not easy.
 We may find the language confusing and the meaning difficult to grasp.
 Yet when we learn together, we are thrilled by the insights we glean and share.
 Update your calendar now and join Rabbi Holzman for Torah Talk.
 Except for the first Saturday of the month, Torah Talk is offered on Saturday morning at 9:00 a.m.
-Rabbi Holzman leads a lively text study of the week’s parasha.
+Rabbi Holzman leads a lively text study of the week’s parasha, though some weeks you may find Cantor Caro or Rabbi Wainer leading the charge.
 Participants are encouraged to voice their thoughts, insights and interpretations.
 Dress is casual.
 Previous Torah study or Hebrew fluency is not required.
 Questions or for more information, contact Susan Trivers, Worship Committee Chair at firstname.lastname@example.org.

 Nothing will warm your heart faster than seeing our very smallest members running to the sanctuary for Shabbat!
 Held on the first Saturday of each month, Tot Shabbat gives our children and their parents the space and time to truly experience the joy of Shabbat.
-Nell Hirsch, our children’s music specialist, leads Tot Shabbat with the assistance of Rabbi Holzman or Cantor Caro.
+Nell Hirsch, our children’s music specialist, leads Tot Shabbat with the assistance of Rabbi Holzman, Cantor Caro or Rabbi Wainer.
 Songs, stories, plenty of active participation and an ark overflowing with plush stuffed Torahs?
 What could be better?
 The oneg, of course!
 Join Cindi Drake, our Early Childhood Education Director, for some fun arts-n-crafts time.
 Paint your own mezuzah, build a sukkah of pretzels, or decorate a tzedakah box then grab some juice, some challah and a bite of something sweet before you head home!

 Shabbat Morning Services

-In community, we pray, we read Torah, we sing…and celebrate important lifecycle events such as baby namings, b’nai mitzvah and auf rufs.
+In community, we pray, we read Torah, we sing…and celebrate important life-cycle events such as baby namings, B’nai Mitzvah and aufrufs, 10:15 a.m.
 (Please note: during the summer months, the schedule for Shabbat morning services may change.
-Please consult the website calendar for Casual Worship and Study Service, 9:00 a.m.
+Please consult the website calendar for Casual Worship and Study Service, 9:00 a.m.)